 Yes.
 In the days immediately following your therapy, even if you begin to feel better, you still have COVID-19 and can transmit it to others.
 Please protect yourself and others by following isolation requirements after receiving monoclonal antibodies.

-You can get the COVID-19 vaccine after MCA treatment, but you should wait 90 days after your infusion to do so.
+If you are not prevented by vaccine allergies from doing so, you can get the COVID-19 vaccine after MCA treatment, but you should wait 90 days after your infusion to do so.

 To learn more, ask your healthcare provider, contact your local or state public health department or visit the Department of Health and Human Services online.